11 questions you should ask when evaluating a digital experience intelligence platform

 The right digital experience platform will help you streamline your efforts around digital experience management and improvement.
 Use the factors outlined above to zoom in on the capabilities that are most important to your organization.
 Once you’ve selected the perfect platform, you can hit the ground running, differentiating yourself from competitors through experience and fueling continuous growth.

 FullStory provides a new way to understand and improve your digital experience.

-FullStory’s digital experience platform enables businesses to continuously improve their digital customer experience across websites, web apps, and mobile apps.
+FullStory’s Digital Experience Intelligence platform enables businesses to continuously improve their digital customer experience across websites, web apps, and mobile apps.
 The platform proactively surfaces actionable insights from billions of data points, helping product teams at ecommerce and SaaS companies make digital improvements that reduce costs and reclaim revenue.

 FullStory's industry-leading technology is flexible and easy to use, making it a clear choice for organizations that want to operationalize digital experience management and break down internal information silos, while upholding end-user privacy.

 FullStory was founded in 2014 on the belief that everyone benefits from a more perfect digital experience; today the company has 200+ distributed employees with offices in Atlanta and London.
 FullStory is the go-to solution for thousands of product leaders across the world’s most innovative consumer brands and Fortune 100 companies.
 To learn more about FullStory, browse our customer stories and reviews on G2Crowd.